vxnuaj/LABS/README.md

 ## Labs

-This repo is where I mess around and tinker with code as I build engineering skillsets to contribute to the future of humanity at the bleeding edge of technology.
+This repo is where I test and tinker with code as I build engineering skillsets to contribute to the future of humanity at the bleeding edge of technology.

 Any code I write or learnings I takeaway while I'm building foundational knowledge and technical depth will be writtin in this git repo.